jschauma/anyvpn/README.md

 hopefully encourage users to use a password manager.

-At this time, this script supports the use of the macOS keychain, LastPass and 1Password.
+At this time, this script supports the use of the macOS keychain, LastPass, and 1Password.
 For use with LastPass, you need to install the `lpass` command-line utility (available from e.g., [here](https://github.com/lastpass/lastpass-cli)); for